inducer/lecture-tube/README.md

     ffmpeg -i screencap.webm -vcodec copy processed-screencap.webm

-If the audio is broken, simply add `-an`.
+If the audio is broken (it happens), simply add `-an`.
 The resulting file is your final screen capture.

 ## Writing the lecture info file